-- 1. There are several ways to construct the landform model, See "Landform Model Alternatives" (included in this lesson). - 2.
-Obtain the plastic containers at a grocery store, salad bar, or bakery, etc. - This lesson can be done as a demonstration using much larger amounts of clay and a very large plastic container, aquarium, or plastic shoebox - 4.
+- 1. There are several ways to construct the landform model.
+See "Landform Model Alternatives" (included in this lesson). - 2.
+Obtain the plastic containers at a grocery store, salad bar, or bakery, etc. - 3.
+This lesson can be done as a demonstration using much larger amounts of clay and a very large plastic container, aquarium, or plastic shoebox - 4.
 Note This model will be used for several lessons.
 Keep it.

-Materials will vary depending upon which model alternative is chosen.
+Materials will vary depending upon which model alternative is chosen.plastic containersmodeling clay (1 stick per group-1/4 lb.)aluminum foil (optional)song sheettoothpicksbrown paperbag (optional)tapeice cubevocabulary flags (1 strip/group)song sheetsong sheet

-plastic containers song sheet aluminum foil (optional)

-modeling clay (1 stick per group-1/4 lb.) toothpicks

-brown paper bag (optional) vocabulary flags (1 strip/group)

-ice cube tape

 - 1. Drold Link: Take the question strip from H2O ...
 "Hey kids!
-Have you ever wondered where the water comes from before it gets into the pipes?
-Well, our question today is. what are the natural sources of water?" - 2.
+Have you ever wondeled where the water comes from before it gets into the pipes?
+Well, our question today is...what are the natural sources of water?" - 2.
 Ask the question record responses on the board and discuss. - 3.
-Students will construct a model showing geographic features and the natural sources of water by doing the following: - a.
+Students will construct a model showing geographic features and the natural sources of water by doing the following: a.
 In the plastic box, mold the paper, foil or other material into the shape of a mountain.
 Cover with a thin layer of clay. - b.
 Then with your finger indent into the clay a liver, lake and ocean area. (see illustration) - c.
 After constructing the landform model, students will place a large ice cube on top of the mountain.
 There should be a small indented lake under the ice cube that leads to an indented stream or river. - d.
-While the ice is melting, students will cut out the vocabulary flags and affix them to the landforms using a toothoick and tape.
+While the ice is melting, students will cut out the vocabulary flags and affix them to the landforms using a toothpick and tape.
 (This labeling is optional for younger students.) - 4.
 Record student observations of the landform model as the ice melts. - 5.
 Sing the song, "On Top of My Mountain," to the tune of "On Top of Old Smokey." - 6.
-Save the model for fittire lessons.
+Save the model for future lessons.

 - 7. Review the landforms covered in the lesson by having students remove the vocabulary flags and then replacing them. - 8.
-Using their mode! students will describe how water flows from the mountains to the sea. - 9.
-Write an answer to the lesson question, place into H2O, and record in the Student Diold Booklet.
+Using their model, students will describe how water flows from the mountains to the sea. - 9.
+Write an answer to the leson question, place into H2O, and record in the Student Diold Booklet.